 Jennifer Churchfield, Chair – Jennifer Churchfield has partnered with public and private organizations for over 20 years.
 She is currently co-chair of Front Range PharmaLogic.
 She has served Arapahoe County as the Communications Director for Arapahoe Responsible Energy Advocates.
 Jennifer previously served as President of the Cherry Creek School District Board of Education.
 She is a graduate of Miami University in Ohio.

-Nancy Sharpe is a County Commissioner in Arapahoe County and serves as the Chair of the Board.
-Ms. Sharpe formerly served as Mayor of the City of Greenwood Village and as President of Colorado Women in Government.
+Nancy Sharpe is a County Commissioner in Arapahoe County and formerly served as Mayor of the City of Greenwood Village and as President of Colorado Women in Government.
 She received the Commissioner of the Year award from Colorado Counties Inc. in 2016.
 Ms. Sharpe co-founded “Not One More Child” to help prevent child abuse and neglect.
 She has also served on boards and committees with Littleton Hospital, the American Lung Association and Girls Incorporated.

-Libby Szabo is is a County Commissioner in Jefferson County, and was recently chosen as one of five Commissioners in the country to participate in the White House Infrastructure Summit in Washington, D.C.
+Libby Szabo is a former County Commissioner in Jefferson County.
+She was recently chosen as one of five Commissioners in the country to participate in the White House Infrastructure Summit in Washington, D.C.
 Ms. Szabo formerly served three terms as a Colorado State Representative, including as the House Assistant Minority leader and the first Latina elected to a leadership position.
 She is a Colorado native and lives in Jefferson County with her husband, Denes.
 They have four children and a family-owned business.

 Nancy Barlow is President of Barlow Advertising & Design, a strategic, creative marketing agency since 1991.
 She has provided marketing, communication strategy and development services for candidates and ballot measures in Denver for the past 10 years.
 Nancy has served as an active precinct leader and ran for Delegate for the Presidential election in 2016.
 She is also co-founder and president of the East Evans Business Association, an organization formed to provide a voice to the Denver City government to inspire developmental change on the East Evans corridor.
 Nancy is also president of Business Resource Alliance Group, a trusted business advisory group serving members across the front range in Colorado.